 \subsection{Radar Placement and Coverage Evaluation}

-In our previous study \cite{shen2023multiple}, a significant effort was made to enhance the resolution of point clouds pertaining to the human body.
-Initially, we positioned the radars at a height of 1 meter on the wall, placed perpendicular to the ground, thereby ensuring comprehensive coverage from knee to neck level.
-Despite these efforts, this arrangement yielded suboptimal resolution and restricted recognition capabilities when human subjects approached the radar closely.
-Specifically, as depicted in Fig.\ref{fig: Radar_Placement}, this setup led to a diminished coverage area of approximately 50\% when the human target approached within 1 meter of the radar.
-This limitation arose due to the inadequacy of the mmWave signal emitted from the radar (green) positioned at a height of 1 meter, failing to sufficiently spread across the human body's main area before encountering reflections.
+In our previous study~\cite{shen2023multiple}, we positioned the radars at a height of 1 m on the wall, placed perpendicular to the ground, thereby ensuring comprehensive coverage from the knee to neck level.
+Despite these efforts, this arrangement yielded a suboptimal resolution and restricted recognition capabilities when human subjects approached the wall (radar) closely.
+Specifically, as depicted in Figure~\ref{fig: Radar_Placement}, this setup led to a diminished coverage area of approximately 50\% when the human target approached within 1 m of the radar.
+This limitation arose due to the inadequacy of the mmWave signal emitted from the radar (green) positioned at a height of 1 m, failing to sufficiently spread across the human body's main area (e.g., head) before encountering reflections.

-To address this limitation, we choose to move the radar higher and tilt it at a specific angle to point it towards the center of the ground as the radar (red) shown in Fig.\ref{fig: Radar_Placement}.
-This alteration aims at broadening the mmWave signal's coverage, allowing it to encompass a larger area of the human body before reflection.
-The tilt angle can be adjusted according to height and distance needs.
-In our experiment, we decided to angle the radar at $55^{\circ}$ to the wall, which results in a coverage area twice as large as that of the green radar when a human target approaches it.
-As illustrated in Fig.\ref{fig: Radar_Case}, we utilized 3D printing technology to create the radar case, ensuring easy installation and providing support for the precise $55^{\circ}$ tilt.
+To address this limitation, we chose to move the radar higher and tilt it at a specific angle ($55^{\circ}$ was optimal in our experiment) to point it toward the center of the ground, as the radar (red) shown in Figure~\ref{fig: Radar_Placement}.
+This alteration aimed at broadening the mmWave signal's coverage, allowing it to encompass a larger area of the human body before reflection.
+It is worthy to note that the angle and height configurations can be adjusted for rooms of different sizes and heights to achieve optimal performance.

-Fig.\ref{fig: Radar_Placement_Evaluation} accumulates 200 frames over a span of 10 seconds, depicting a scenario where a person stands stationary approximately 1 meter away from the wall.
-In the left column, the point cloud received and the corresponding histogram for the radar positioned at a height of 1 meter are displayed.
+Figure~\ref{fig: Radar_Placement_Evaluation} presents 200 frames accumulated over a span of 10 s, depicting a scenario where a person stands stationary approximately 1 m away from the wall.
+In the left column, the point cloud received and the corresponding histogram for the radar positioned at a height of 1 m is displayed.
 Most data points cluster tightly in the middle of the human target due to the radar's limited field of vision, leading to the loss of information regarding the head and legs.
-Consequently, the system might interpret this as a seated human due to the absence of data on the head and chest \cite{shen2023multiple}.
+Consequently, the system might interpret this as a seated human due to the absence of data on the head and chest~\cite{shen2023multiple}.